matthewsama17/startup/notes.md

 If there is an html piece`<div class="class" id="id">`

 It can be identified by CSS as `div` or `.class` or `#id`

+## Ports
+Default port for HTTP is 80
+Default port for HTTPS is 443
+Default port for SSH is 22